us899/us899.github.io/README.md

 ## NOTE:
 * GitHub doesn't support PHP, so the PHP part(contactform.php) has not been linked to the main file(index.html).
 Instead to send the mail I've used the mailto attribute.
 * The contact form doesn't work for android.
+If you wish to contact then tap on my email and it will bring up gmail or your default mailer.

 ## Technologies Used:
 1. **HTML/CSS**